danielfett/draft-dpop/main.md

 ## Client Registration Metadata {#client-meta}

+The Dynamic Client Registration Protocol [@RFC7591] defines an API for dynamically registering OAuth 2.0 client metadata with authorization servers.
+The metadata defined by [@RFC7591], and registered extensions to it, also imply a general data model for clients that is useful for authorization server implementations even when the Dynamic Client Registration Protocol isn't in play.
+Such implementations will typically have some sort of user interface available for managing client configuration.

-This document introduces the following new client registration metadata [@RFC7591] parameter to indicate that the client always uses DPoP when requesting tokens from the authorization server.
+This document introduces the following client registration metadata [@RFC7591] parameter to indicate that the client always uses DPoP when requesting tokens from the authorization server.